 - It is harder for us to realize that we are alone in this world.
 We have layers of support that seem to prop us up.
 But these supports are illusions in the end.

 And this is just the beginning.
-The book is filled with gems and nuggets of this nature.
-If above snippets appeal to your taste, do give the book a read when you get a chance.
+The book contains gems and nuggets of the above nature.
+If the above snippets appeal to your taste, do give the book a read when you get a chance.